abertschi/sailfish-reload/readme.md

 - `--reloadfile` specify an exact reloadfile path
 - `--verbose` show some debugging info about how sailfish-reload is working.

+### Compatibility
+- Tested under OSX.
+GNU/Linux should work as well.
+- Not yet tested under Windows.
+There may be issues due to no native Bash support.

 ### Sample reloadfile
 ```json
 {